sumitmalik51/MCW-Security-baseline-on-Azure/Hands-on lab/HOL step-by step - Security baseline on Azure.md

 ### Task 2: Adaptive Application Controls

-1. Switch to the Azure Portal
+1. Switch to the Azure Portal.
-2. Select **Azure Security Center**
+2. Select **Azure Security Center**.
-3. In the blade menu, scroll to the **ADVANCED CLOUD DEFENSE** section and select **Adaptive application controls**
+3. In the blade menu, scroll to the **ADVANCED CLOUD DEFENSE** section and select **Adaptive application controls**.
-4. You will likely have several groups displayed, find the one that has your newly created lab VMs
+4. You will likely have several groups displayed, find the one that has your newly created lab VMs.

    ![Machine groupings is displayed.](/Hands-on%20lab/images/Hands-onlabstep-bystep-Azuresecurityprivacyandcomplianceimages/media/securitycenter-grouping.png "Azure automatically created a group for your VMs")